CO desorption from interstellar icy grains induced by IR excitation of superhydrogenated PAHs: Results

 To determine the desorption rate for irradiation at 3.42\,{\textmu}m, resonant with the PHP mode, we integrate the CO desorption signal for each macropulse, for both the mixed and layered ices shown in Fig.~\ref{fig:QMSmain}.
 The integration process is described in Appendix \ref{App:QMSpeaks}.
 The resulting integrated CO desorption signal is then plotted as a function of irradiation time in Fig.~\ref{fig:QMSfit}.
 In this case, no scaling has been applied to the desorption data for the layered ice.
 The desorption signals appear to decay exponentially with time, indicating a first-order desorption process with respect to $N_\mathrm{CO}$.
-This behaviour has previously been observed for IR-induced CO desorption from CO on \ce{H2O} \citep{Slumstrup2025} and CO-\ce{H2O} mixtures \citep{Ingman2023} following excitation of various \ce{H2O} vibrational modes. \citet{Ingman2023} found that two decay components were necessary to fit their experimental data, attributing the presence of fast and slow decay components to different desorption processes.
+This behaviour has previously been observed for IR-induced CO desorption from CO on \ce{H2O} \citep{Slumstrup2025} and CO-\ce{H2O} mixtures \citep{Ingman2023} following excitation of various \ce{H2O} vibrational modes.
+First-order desorption kinetics are typically associated with desorption from a monolayer of adsorbate, where the desorption rate depends on the remaining coverage.
+The apparent first-order desorption kinetics for our thicker ice layers is therefore surprising.
+For the mixed ice, this might indicate that a limited population of the adsorbed CO ice can desorb.
+For the layered ice, the effective CO ice thickness will depend on the roughness of the deposited PHP layer.
+A rough surface would have a larger surface area and, therefore, the CO would be more thinly spread over the surface, potentially resulting in first-order desorption kinetics.
+Further measurements probing the dependence of the CO desorption efficiency on the thickness of both ice layers and mixing ratio are clearly necessary.
+Nevertheless, we can use first-order desorption kinetics to determine the desorption efficiency for the specific ices considered in this study. \citet{Ingman2023} found that two decay components were necessary to fit their experimental data, attributing the presence of fast and slow decay components to different desorption processes.
 We have followed a similar approach in our analysis of the present data.
 The resulting decays are fitted with a bi-exponential decay function of the form

 where $I(t)$ is the integrated desorption signal at time $t$, $I_1$, $I_2$ are the initial signals at $t=0$ and $\tau_1$ and $\tau_2$ are the time constants for the fast and slow components, respectively.
 The residual baseline QMS signal intensity, $I_\infty$, is included to account for a slight non-zero background level at long times.
 The time constants for the fast and slow desorption processes are given by $\tau_i = 1/ \left( \phi \sigma_i \right)$ where $\sigma_i$ is the desorption cross-section in cm$^2$ and $\phi$ is the photon flux in cm$^{-2}$\,s$^{-1}$.
 Per convention, the decay is expressed in terms of time rather than pulse count, but since the experimental photon fluxes also take the pulsed nature of the irradiation into account, this does not change the resulting cross-sections.
 The resulting fits are shown as solid lines in Fig.~\ref{fig:QMSfit}.